 If you want to catch a leprechaun, you should try to build a trap.

 A leprechaun is an Irish "elf".
-They are small in size, and some say they look like a tiny, old man in a top hat and red beard.
+They are small in size, and some say they look like tiny old men in top hats with red beards.
 They are tricky fellows and like to play pranks on unsuspecting people.

 Build a Trap